sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

     so must be disabled there.
   </description>
 </property>
 ```

 ## Security and Privacy

 SQL Injection attacks are the classic attack on data.
-Because this is a read-only API, the classic ["Bobby Tables"](https://xkcd.com/327/)
+Because S3 Select is a read-only API, the classic ["Bobby Tables"](https://xkcd.com/327/)
 attack to gain write access isn't going to work.
 Even so: sanitize your inputs.

 CSV does have security issues of its own, specifically: